ros2/demos/intra_process_demo/README.md

 6. `cyclic_pipeline`
 7. `image_pipeline_with_two_image_view`

-Through the use of **intra-process** (as opposed to **inter-process** node communication), lower latency and thus **higher efficiency** is observed for ROS2 topologies that utilizes this manner of communication.
-These improvements in latency reduction is even **more pronounced when applied to ROS2 systems with more complex topology**.
+Through the use of **intra-process** (as opposed to **inter-process** node communication), lower latency and thus **higher efficiency** is observed for ROS 2 topologies that utilizes this manner of communication.
+These improvements in latency reduction is even **more pronounced when applied to ROS 2 systems with more complex topology**.

 ## **Build**